 is not increased, but infinitely lightened.

-- Whether you’re just beginning to homeschool or have been teaching for a few years, choosing curriculum for a houseful of different personality types and learning styles can seem like navigating New York City without a map.
+Whether you’re just beginning to homeschool or have been teaching for a few years, choosing curriculum for a houseful of different personality types and learning styles can seem like navigating New York City without a map.
 How do you make sense of all the choices and find the best options for your family?
-Join us to learn four questions you need to answer before buying anything; foundational skills your student must learn; and ten things to remember in order to choose wisely.
-[Focus: Parent Training, Encouragement]
+Join us to get acquainted with learning styles and educational methods, and to learn three questions you need to answer before buying anything; the three types of skills your student must learn; and five things to remember in order to wisely choose and adapt curriculum.
+[Focus: Parent Training, Basics, Planning, K-12, Encouragement]

 One must be drenched in words, literally soaked in them,